6RD not working in latest snapshots

 Am I just doing something stupid like not including some default pass rule?
 I'm using the same config that works great with 6rd on my mid-January build which has a very simple ruleset.

-#20 Updated by Will Wainwright over 5 years ago
+#20 Updated by Will Wainwright almost 6 years ago

 I don't quite understand your response.